premku70/node-js-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

 2. ### What is Fs Module?
                                                                                                                      |                                              In Node.js, the `fs` module is built-in and provides an API for interacting with the file system.
-It allows you to perform various file-related operations, such as reading from and writing to files,creating and deleting files and directories, and modifying file permissions.
+It allows you to perform various file-related operations, such as reading from and writing to files,creating and deleting files and directories,and modifying file permissions.
 Here's an overview of some common operations you can perform using the `fs` module:

 1. Reading Files: